nickparedes/NN_Store/NNStore-backend/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'com.NNStore-backend.NNStore-backend' is invalid and this project uses 'com.NNStorebackend.NNStorebackend' instead.
+* The original package name 'com.NN.NNStore-backend' is invalid and this project uses 'com.NN.NNStorebackend' instead.

 # Getting Started